AuHomie/aukaslate/index.md

 layout: default
 ---

+# Hi I am Ausha

+#Welcome to the party.

 I can be  **type-A**, _relaxed_, but always, ~~sarcastic?~~ no never..

 <!
 Here is the long story.
 I’ll post the short one in a table.
 I am currently a student at weber state university studying computer science.
 Before I decided to come back to school, I had a few interesting jobs that lead me here.
 Including but not limited to, bartending, babysitting, (ya know the classics), I worked at an Albertsons as a bagger and eventually a non-foods employee.
 For the love of all things, please don’t bounce the big rubber balls!
 I worked and managed a summer sell call floor.
 (Once again babysitting.)
 I ended up going to school for phlebotomy, landing a job at the same hospital I did an internship at.
 I worked there for 10 years.
 I learned and was trained in many things.
 The titles I held as the following: phlebotomist, IV tech, lab assistant, admitting, courier and emergency on call courier.
 I was offered many times lead possessions within the lab department.
 I declined the offers because I did not have long term plans within the hospital.